Loki Patera: Geology

 Io's lava lakes such as Loki Patera are depressions partially filled with molten lava covered by a thin solidified crust.
 These lava lakes are directly connected to a magma reservoir below.
 Observations of thermal emission at several of Io's lava lakes reveal glowing molten rock along Loki Patera's margin, caused by the lake's crust breaking up along the edge of the patera.
 Over time, because the solidified lava is denser than the still-molten magma below, this crust can founder, exposing fresh, hot molten rock.
 At sites such as Loki Patera, this can occur episodically.
 During an overturning episode, Loki can emit up to ten times more heat than when its crust is stable.

 During an eruption, a wave of foundering crust has been observed to spread out across the patera at the rate of about 1 km per day, until the crust of the lake has been resurfaced.
 Another eruption then begins once the new crust has cooled and thickened enough for it to no longer be buoyant over the molten lava.
+IInfrared observations by the Juno/JIRAM instrument between 2022 and 2024 measured a phase velocity of approximately 2–3 km per day for a single counterclockwise resurfacing wave, with crust thickness estimated at 5–6 m at the end of the observed cycle.